MicrosoftDocs/windows-itpro-docs/windows/keep-secure/alerts-queue-windows-defender-advanced-threat-protection.md

 2. Filter alerts by their **Severity** by opening the drop-down menu in the **Filter by** field and selecting one or more of the check boxes:

-  - High (Red) - Threats often associated with advanced persistent threat (APT).
-These alerts pose a high risk due to the severity of the damage they might inflict on endpoints.
+  - High (Red) - Threats often associated with advanced persistent threats (APT).
+These alerts indicate a high risk due to the severity of damage they can inflict on endpoints.
-  - Medium (Orange) - Threats considered to be abnormal or suspicious in nature such as anomalous registry modifications and loading of executable files.
+  - Medium (Orange) - Threats rarely observed in the organization, such as anomalous registry change, execution of suspicious files, and observed behaviors typical of attack stages.
-  - Low (Yellow) - Threats associated with prevalent malware and hack-tools that pose a lower risk to endpoints.
+  - Low (Yellow) - Threats associated with prevalent malware and hack-tools that do not appear to indicate an advanced threat targeting the organization.

 3. Limit the queue to see alerts from various set periods by clicking the drop-down menu in the date range field (by default, this is selected as **6 months**):